It's GOLD for local Show Jumper NICK SKELTON

 Maybe this Community Governance Review provides the opportunity to achieve this long held aspiration.

-assumed by many residents that Beaudesert was on the east bank of the
+has been assumed by many residents that Beaudesert was on the east bank of the

 river Alne and Henley was on the West bank.
 As the map below shows,